bytes7bytes7/mapster/README.md

   with Mapster
 - Do not need to worry about the order of parameters
 - Do not need to know a specific mapper to map
-- Specify mappers in a one place
+- Ability to specify mappers in a one place
+- Ability to redefine mappers

 ## Cons